 We strongly believe that the long term solution to the HIV and AIDS crisis lies within the community itself.
 There are untapped resources that have always existed within the community, for example the African culture of women taking care of extended family members.
 POL empowers women (many of whom are grandmothers caring for several orphaned grandchildren) by providing them with tools to take better care of their families.
 We help women break the cycle of poverty and ill-health via the following multi-pronged approach:

-- Train women to care for their HIV infected children and orphans,
+- Train women to care for their HIV infected children and orphaned nephews/nieces,

 - Provide business training and micro loans to women to start a business,

 - Provide food, medicines, and a package of life-saving healthcare services to HIV+ children, and